KlaudiuszRoman/position-system/README.md

 Testy jednostkowe aplikacji weryfikują reakcję aplikacji na prawidłowe oraz błędne dane wejściowe.

 ___________
+The application implements a REST API that takes JSON with geographic coordinates.
+Coordinates are saved to the MySQL database, and a JSON is sent in response to confirm operation.

 Application works with MySQL on default port 3306 working on localhost.
 Before first use empty databese named "pos" have to been created.
 Authentication user: "root", password: ""